40 Adorable Clay Pinch Pot Ideas for Small Hands & Big Creativity

 29. Fruits & Veggies

-Design mini food replicas for play kitchens or unique decor.
+Design mini food replicas for play kitchens or unique décor.

 30. Clay Crowns